 Talent loads FACS tube.
 TEXT: See JoVE Video 10494 FACS Technology for splenic B lymphocytes separation

-Talent performs the action as described for tube 1
+Talent performs the action as described for tube 1.
+Video editor: Use take 2, per videographer.

 On day 5, repeat the cell staining process with the cells from the remaining two wells of the 6-well plate.